Watering

 Nitrogen deficiency from unfertilized soil

-Nitrogen deficiency causes yellowing that begins in the oldest leaves and progresses toward newer growth as the plant relocates available nitrogen.
+Nitrogen deficiency causes yellowing that begins in the oldest leaves and progresses toward newer growth as the plant relocates available nitrogen to where it's needed most.
 This is distinguishable from variegation by its progressive, age-based pattern across multiple leaves rather than a fixed pattern within each leaf.

 How to Fix It